 During CT angiography of the heart, electrocardiogram (ECG) leads (sticky patches) will be placed on your chest to synchronize CT scanning with your heartbeats.
 If your heart beats too fast, it may be temporarily slowed down with medication to obtain clear images of the heart.
 If you receive heart rate control medication, you will be closely monitored during and after the procedure.

 The technologist may ask you to hold your breath during the scanning.
 Any motion, including breathing and body movements, can lead to artifacts in the images.
 This loss of image quality can resemble the blurring seen in a photograph taken of a moving object.

 Occasionally, sedation is required for children to keep them still during scanning.
 Your doctor will help determine if sedation is needed and, if so, will arrange it.
 Preparation for sedation may include no eating and drinking for several hours before the exam to prevent complications.
 Also, an extended close observation following the scan may be required until the medication used for sedation wears off.

 When the exam is complete, the technologist will ask you to wait until they verify that the images are of high enough quality for accurate interpretation by the radiologist.

 Following the exam, the technologist will remove the intravenous catheter and place a bandage over the needle puncture site.

 The entire CT angiography exam may be over within a few seconds.
 However, the actual time in the scanner room may be longer, as the technologist will have to appropriately position you on the table, verify placement of the IV line, do preliminary imaging, and set up the scanner and contrast injection pump settings based on the part of the body being imaged.

-CT angiography is rarely performed in children as they are more sensitive to radiation than adults.
-For children and for adults of reproductive age, radiologists administer low radiation dose CT scans with dose reduction measures.
+For children and for adults of reproductive age, the administered radiation dose for CT scans is as low as reasonably achievable using dose reduction measures.

 What will I experience during and after the procedure?